na-na-hi/renget/archive/z2sqy.md

 “Comrades!
 Brothers- and Sisters-in-arms, welcome.
 It’s been some time since we met like this.
 After the last raid, we needed to lay low, regroup, and recover.
 But that time is behind us now.”

 Nebulous Storm spoke with a resolute confidence, but not with the power or projection one would expect of a traditional speaker on a stage such as this.
-No, her voice was almost soft, having a certain melodic gentle quality to it, at complete odds to her persona in combat.
+No, her voice was almost soft, having a certain melodic, gentle quality to it, at complete odds to her persona in combat.

 *‘I remember how I almost left when I attended my first meeting…’* Junichi mused as the speech continued.